NLESC-JCER/cpp2wasm/README.md

   <script src="https://unpkg.com/react-dom@16/umd/react-dom.development.js" crossorigin></script>
 ```

 A React application is constructed from React components.
-The simplest React component is a function which returns something which looks like a HTML snippet.
+The simplest React component is a function which returns a HTML tag with a variable inside.

 ```{.jsx file=src/js/app.js}
 function Heading() {